Small-JS/SmallJS/Database/Database.md

 # Create the SmallJS database

-Start the admin tool of the database of your choice \
+Start the admin tool of the database of your choice.
+First create a database called "smalljs".
-and run the SQL script ./\<database name\>/SmallJS.sql
+Then run the SQL script ./\<database name\>/SmallJS.sql from the admin tool.

-How to do this exacly is database dependent.
+How to do this exactly is database dependent.
 Check the corresponding documentation.
-You will have to manually create a database called "smalljs" first before running the SQL script.

 # Testing your database

-The file **./Node/.env.example** contains exmaple connection strings to the databases.
+The file **./Node/.env.example** contains example connection strings to the databases.
-Copy the file to **.env**, uncomment the database(s) that you want te use and set the correct port and credentials for connecting.
+Copy the file to **.env**, uncomment the database(s) that you want to use and set the correct port and credentials for connecting.

 Now the unit tests for these databases will be enabled automatically.